thegetty/bronze-guidelines/content/vocabulary/core-pin.md

 layout: vocabulary
 toc: false
 menu: false
-definition: "A metal rod, nail, or wire that is embedded in both the %%core%% and the outer mold and serves to secure the core in place during the pour.
-Core pins have traditionally been made of copper alloys, iron, or steel, and today are generally made of stainless steel."
+definition: 'A metal rod, nail, or wire that is embedded in both the %%core%% and the outer mold and serves to secure the core in place during the pour.
+Core pins have traditionally been made of copper alloys, iron, or steel, and today are generally made of stainless steel.'
 ---

 <div class="backmatter">